-When looking for a dev shop to create your software product, look for companies that can support you with 360 services and become a real partner during the entire journey, not just the beginning.
+When looking for a company to create your software product, look for businesses that can support you with 360-degree services and become a real partner during the entire journey, not just the beginning.

 Last but not least, always set aside a budget for maintenance and growth – don’t forget that the production stage is only the beginning.